rubylnic/rsschool-cvv/cv.md

 * **GitHub** : [rubylnic](https://github.com/rubylnic)

 ## About me
-My Name is Ksenia , I am 24 years old Junior Frontend Developer.
+My name is Ksenia , I am 24 years old Junior Frontend Developer.
 I have more than 5 years experience of teaching Russian and English, including working abroad for more than a year.
 While working as a teacher I started to learn Frontend development and I successfully finished a course on HTML Academy and got a cetificate that I'm a frontend developer.
 Also I had an internship for half a year in the same oraganisation.
 After the internship I almost next day got the job as a frontend developer in a small Web studio called "Webenergy", where I've been working for 7 month now.
 I understand that I can achive and learn much more, so I decided to take this course.
 I'm quite a fast learner If I have practice.
 If I don't understand something I try to google it first then I ask for help.
 I don't give up and try to do everything well.
 I'm good at team work, I've worked together with Backend developers, designers and SEO specialists.

 ## What I know and can use
-*HTML
+* HTML
-*CSS (Sass, Less)
+* CSS (Sass, Less)
-*BEM
+* BEM
-*JavaScript (Fundamentals, ES6+, DOM)
+* JavaScript (Fundamentals, ES6+, DOM)
-*Jquery
+* Jquery
-*Git/GitHub
+* Git/GitHub
-*Photoshop, Figma
+* Photoshop, Figma

 ##Code Examples